omiejung01/TestGit08/README.md

 # TestGit08
-This is for the web deigin classroom
+This is for the web design classroom
 Dhirachat Ch.
 ID: 6331133